kaiwaehner/tensorflow-serving-java-grpc-kafka-streams/README.md

 ## Demo: Mixing Stream Processing with RPC: TensorFlow Serving + Kafka Streams

 ### Requirements
-- Java 8
+- Install Java 8
-- Docker
+- Install Docker
+- Kafka Streams API 2.0 (configured in pom.xml and downloaded via Maven bulid; Kafka Streams API 1.1 is also compatible)

 ### Things to do
 1. Install and start a ML Serving Engine